$p$-adic framed braids II: Abstract

 \section{Abstract}

-In this paper, which is sequel to \cite{jula}, we explore further the structures of the $p$--adic framed braids and the $p$--adic Yokonuma--Hecke algebras constructed in \cite{jula}, by means of dense sub--structures approximating $p$--adic elements.
-We then construct a $p$--adic Markov trace on the $p$--adic Yokonuma--Hecke algebras, which arises naturally as the inverse limit of classical Markov traces constructed in \cite{ju}, and we approximate the values of the $p$--adic trace on $p$--adic elements.

-Surprisingly, the traces in \cite{ju} do not normalize directly to yield isotopy invariants of oriented framed links.
-This leads to imposing the `$E$--condition' to the trace parameters.
-For solutions of the `$E$--system' we then define ${\Bbb C}$--valued isotopy invariants of oriented framed links, which lift to isotopy invariants of $p$--adic framed links.

-The Yokonuma--Hecke algebras have topological interpretations in the context of framed braids, of singular braids and of classical braids.
+The Yokonuma--Hecke algebras are quotients of the modular framed braid group and they support Markov traces.
+In this paper, which is sequel to \cite{jula1}, we explore further the structures of the $p$--adic framed braids and the $p$--adic Yokonuma--Hecke algebras constructed in \cite{jula1}, by means of dense sub--structures approximating $p$--adic elements.
+We also construct a $p$--adic Markov trace on the $p$--adic Yokonuma--Hecke algebras and we approximate the values of the $p$--adic trace on $p$--adic elements.
+Surprisingly, the Markov traces do not re--scale directly to yield isotopy invariants of framed links.
+This leads to imposing the `$E$--condition' on the trace parameters.
+For solutions of the `$E$--system' we then define 2--variable isotopy invariants of modular framed links.
+These lift to $p$--adic isotopy invariants of classical framed links.
+The Yokonuma--Hecke algebras have topological interpretations in the context of framed knots, of classical knots of singular knots and of transverse knots.

+The Yokonuma-Hecke algebras ${\rm Y}_{d, n}(u)$ were introduced by Yokonuma \cite{yo} in the context of Chevalley groups, as generalizations of the Iwahori-Hecke algebras.
+More precisely, the Iwahori-Hecke algebra associated to a finite Chevalley group $G$ is the centralizer algebra associated to the permutation representation of $G$ with respect to a Borel subgroup of $G$.
+The Yokonuma-Hecke algebra is the centralizer algebra associated to the permutation representation of $G$ with respect to a unipotent subgroup of $G$.
+Setting $d=1$ the algebra ${\rm Y}_{1, n}(u)$ coincides with the classical Iwahori--Hecke algebra of type $A$, ${\rm H}_n(u)$.